 Infectious diseases are more likely to find a crack through the shield, and once they do, they cause even more problems.
 The dilemma is twofold.
-First, many of the potential diseases and infections can cause hair loss on their own.
+First, many of the potential diseases and infections can cause shedding and balding on their own.

 Even if they do not, however, they can still affect various bodily processes negatively, likely affecting the growth rate and quality of the hair.
 As with most problems within the human body, we are talking about a chain reaction.

 Diabetes is often not the primary cause of hair loss, rather the first domino that starts the process.
-On the plus side, hair loss that is triggered by some kind of infection – even if that infection is a result of diabetes -, tend to correct itself after the cause has disappeared.
+On the plus side, shedding that is triggered by some kind of infection – even if that infection is a result of diabetes – tend to correct itself after the cause has disappeared.

 There is also a condition called alopecia araeta, where our own immune system turns against us, or more precisely our hair.
 The condition doesn’t leave scars, but causes baldness on certain areas of the scalp by telling the immune system to attack the hair follicles by causing inflammation.

-Most of the time this only affects a couple of patches here and there, but sometimes it leads to complete loss of hair and in some extreme cases, complete bodily hair loss including the eyebrows, lashes and pubic hair.
+Most of the time this only affects a couple of patches here and there, but sometimes it leads to complete scalp baldness and in some extreme cases, complete bodily hair loss including the eyebrows, lashes, and pubic hair.